horovod/horovod/README.md

  is 64 MB.
 3. Copy data of selected tensors into the fusion buffer.
 4. Execute the *allreduce* operation on the fusion buffer.
-5. Copy data from the fusion buffer into output tensors.
+5. Copy data from the fusion buffer into the output tensors.
 6. Repeat if there are any tensors that did not fit into previous iteration.

-The fusion buffer size can be tweaked using `HOROVOD_FUSION_THRESHOLD` environment variable:
+The fusion buffer size can be tweaked using the `HOROVOD_FUSION_THRESHOLD` environment variable:

 ```bash
 $ HOROVOD_FUSION_THRESHOLD=33554432 mpirun -np 4 -x HOROVOD_FUSION_THRESHOLD python train.py
 ```

 ## Analyzing Horovod Performance